 Venture Round in 2010

-Applied Immune Technologies Ltd. engages in development of therapeutic molecules for cancer, viral, and autoimmune diseases.
-The company develops T-Cell Receptor-Like (TCRL) antibodies that are targeted to intracellular-derived peptides for various therapeutic and diagnostic applications.
-Its TCRL antibodies also have diagnostic applications in pathology; and vaccine design, validation, and monitoring, as well as in the analysis of antigen presentation in disease.
-The company was formerly known as BioMimic Pharma.
-The company was founded in 2006 and is based in Haifa, Israel.
+Applied Immune Technologies Ltd. is engaged in the development of therapeutic molecules aimed at treating cancer, viral, and autoimmune diseases.
+The company specializes in T-Cell Receptor-Like (TCRL) antibodies that target intracellular-derived peptides for both therapeutic and diagnostic purposes.
+These antibodies have applications in pathology, vaccine design, validation, and monitoring, as well as in the analysis of antigen presentation in various diseases.
+Established in 2006 and based in Haifa, Israel, Applied Immune Technologies was previously known as BioMimic Pharma.
+The company operates as a subsidiary of Adicet Bio, Inc.